dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-02-Impact of WD.md

 From the Leslie Smith [paper](https://arxiv.org/pdf/1803.09820.pdf) I found that `wd=4e-3` is often used so I selected that.

-The basic assumption was that the weight decay can lower the oscillations of the batch loss especially present in the previous image, red learning rate.
+The basic assumption was that the weight decay can lower the oscillations of the batch loss especially present in the previous image (red learning rate).

 I first tried to understand the impact of `weight_decay` on SGD.

-The left hand side shows the SGD with no WD, and the right side shows different WDs:
+The left hand side shows the SGD with no WD (black), and the right side shows different SGD WDs:

 ![LSTM](/images/lreg2.png)